jessiemasonx/functional-programming/README.md

 5. By how much has the amount of e-books changed over the last years.
 6. __Is de verhouding tussen mannen en vrouwen die romans schrijven veranderd in de afgelopen jaren?__

+I could'nt decide for a long time whether to go with 4 or 6.

 #### Variables for number 4:
 - boek soort (schoolboek of niet)